leleliu008/xcpkg/README.md

 - I need a package manager that is super easy to use, which means it should have a simple CLI and its formula file should be as simple as possible, preferably using a config file in YAML rather than a programming language such as `Python`, `Ruby`, or something that is rarely used.

-At first, I tried several widely used package managers, such as [HomeBrew](https://brew.sh/), [MacPorts](https://www.macports.org/), [Nix](https://nixos.org/) and [vcpkg](https://vcpkg.io/), but none of them felt right, so I finally rolled my own. no more wasting breath trying to persuade anyone else to cater to my needs.
+At first, I tried several widely used package managers, such as [HomeBrew](https://brew.sh/), [MacPorts](https://www.macports.org/), [Nix](https://nixos.org/) and [vcpkg](https://vcpkg.io/), but none of them felt right, so I finally rolled my own, this saves me from trying to persuade anyone else to cater to my needs.

 ## Caveats